 Recording transactions

-Learn how to record buy, sell, dividend, and split transactions in your portfolio.
+Learn how to record buy, sell, dividend, split, and corporate action transactions in your portfolio.

 Transaction-based portfolios track every investment activity.
 This guide covers how to record different types of transactions.